ice188/crypto-event-tracker/README.md

 - PostgreSQL ORM for storing OAuth user data and alert data
 - RabbitMQ to store triggered alerts in queue structure
 - Firebase Cloud Messaging to process triggered alerts and push notification to client's browser
+- Fully responsive frontend with React and TailwindCSS

 ## Features